 Developing a deep sense of stewardship for our Great Lakes also means celebrating the creativity and passion sparked by these magnificent freshwater resources.
 “Art Meets Water” is an ongoing series of collaborations with committed artists, inspired by the ability of art to amplify our critical connection to water.
 The Great Lakes Belong to All of Us.
 “All of Us” speaks to the many kinds of beautiful diversity in our Great Lakes community.

-This rainbow-colored handprint—including the black and brown stripes at the top to honor queer and trans people of color—featured in front of Hotel Indigo in downtown Traverse City reminds us that environmental justice and water rights are inextricably connected to racial justice and the rights of people of all sexualities and genders.
+The rainbow-colored handprint at left—including the black and brown stripes at the top to honor queer and trans people of color—featured in front of Hotel Indigo in downtown Traverse City reminds us that environmental justice and water rights are inextricably connected to racial justice and the rights of people of all sexualities and genders.

 “These waters are part of our DNA,” says FLOW executive director Liz Kirkwood.
 “We in the Great Lakes Basin are water people.
 The lakes, the rivers, and the groundwater inspire artists of every background.
 The water is what brings us together.”
 Water inspires art, and that art—in the form of poetry, music, paintings, dance, letters—drives us to protect the Great Lakes.
 Thus, it’s a cyclical relationship.